dhunmoon/dquery/README.md

-# dquery
+# WIP

-A small light framework to query the document and do small DOM manipulations.
+Soon there will be some content to see.